shimazaki/dynamic_corr/README.md

 ### Memo
-The most important function is ssloglin/ssloglin.m.
+The main function of the set of programs is ssloglin/ssloglin.m.
 The function computes filtering/smoothing estimate of the spike interactions within an expectation-maximazation algorithm for paramter optimization.